-This section of the SEMP tracks the energy savings in comparison to the baseline, and provides the means necessary to track success towards the energy reduction target as set in Section 6.1.
+This section of the SEMP tracks the energy savings compared to the baseline and provides the means necessary to track success towards the energy reduction target, as set in Section 6.1.

 The following chart shows cumulative savings over time since the 2008/09 base period for utility monitoring for JIBC.
-As time goes on, this graph will be updated and progress followed.
-The cumulative savings shown in the graph are represented by equivalent kWh (ekWh) and are adjusted for fluctuations in weather.
+As time goes on, this graph will be updated, and progress followed.
+The cumulative savings shown in the graph are represented by equivalent kWh (ekWh) and adjusted for weather fluctuations.
 Negative savings (downward slope) on the graph represent an increase in consumption, and vice-versa.

-As can be seen, at the end of Fiscal Year 2018/19 the cumulative energy savings since the base period is positive, representing a decrease in consumption in comparison to the base period.
+As can be seen, at the end of Fiscal Year 2019/20, the cumulative energy savings since the base period is positive, representing a decrease in consumption in comparison to the base period.

-The total energy saved between April 1st 2009 and March 31st 2019, normalized for weather, is approximately 15,340,000 ekWh.
+The total energy saved between April 1, 2009, and March 31, 2020, normalized for the weather, is approximately 17,304,600 ekWh.

-[Electricity 8,804,000 kWh and natural gas 6,536,000 ekWh (23,530 GJ)]
+[Electricity 10,021,200 kWh and natural gas 7,283,400 ekWh (26,220 GJ)]

-Based on the above achievement, JIBC is moving in right direction to meet reduction target and will continue this momentum through an effective energy management program.
+Based on the above achievement, JIBC is moving in the right direction to meet the reduction target and will continue this momentum through an effective energy management program.

-Figure 7: Cumulative Sum of Energy Savings - JIBC NWC and MRC combined
+Figure 7: Cumulative Sum of Energy Savings - JIBC New Westminster and Maple Ridge campuses combined.

-Figure 8: Cumulative Sum of Energy Savings - New Westminster Campus only
+Figure 8: Cumulative Sum of Energy Savings - New Westminster Campus only.